Mambouna/pgturbo/doc/introduction.rst

 You might like to expand the game to keep score, or make the alien move more erratically.

-There are lots more features built in to make Pygame Zero easy to use.
+There are lots more features built in to make Pygame Turbo easy to use.
 Check out the :doc:`built in objects <builtins>` to learn how to use the rest of the API.